jobyjoseph/Documentation/JavaScript/symbol.md

 ## Symbols are unique

-Every symbol value returned from `Symbol()` is unique.
+Every symbol value returned from `Symbol()` is anonymous and unique.
 We can consider `Symbol()` function as a magic box which throws out a unique toy each time when we open it.

 Let us create 2 symbols.